Take a Gorgeous Route 100 Vermont Road Trip (2025 Itinerary)

 Dining and Lodging in the Mad River Valley

-Where to eat: Visit the original home of American Flatbread Pizza at Lareau Farm in Waitsfield — undoubtedly the best wood-fired pizza in the state of Vermont.
+Where to eat: Visit the original home of American Flatbread Pizza at Lareau Farm in Waitsfield — undoubtedly the best wood-fired pizza in Vermont.

 Day 4: Waitsfield to Stowe